-The Audit Committee shall:
+- Item 4.8.1 The Audit Committee shall: - a.

-- a.
 Ensure that the Auditor's fees are disclosed by category in the Annual Information Form in compliance with regulatory requirements; - b.
-Disclose any specific policies or procedures the Company has adopted for pre-approving non-audit services by the Auditor including affirmation that they meet regulatory requirements; - c.
-Assist the Corporate Governance and Nomination Committee with preparing the Company's governance disclosure by ensuring it has current and accurate information on: - d. the independence of each Committee member relative to regulatory requirements for audit committees; - e. the state of financial literacy of each Committee member, including the name of any member(s) currently in the process of acquiring financial literacy and when they are expected to attain this status; and - f. the education and experience of each Committee member relevant to his or her responsibilities as Committee member; - g. disclose if the Corporation has relied upon any exemptions to the requirements for audit committees under regulatory requirements.
+Disclose any specific policies or procedures the Company has adopted for pre-approving non- audit services by the Auditor including affirmation that they meet regulatory requirements; - c.
+Assist the Corporate Governance and Nomination Committee with preparing the Company's governance disclosure by ensuring it has current and accurate information on: - i. the independence of each Committee member relative to regulatory requirements for audit committees; - ii. the state of financial literacy of each Committee member, including the name of any member(s) currently in the process of acquiring financial literacy and when they are expected to attain this status; and - iii. the education and experience of each Committee member relevant to his or her responsibilities as Committee member; - iv. disclosure if the Corporation has relied upon any exemptions to the requirements for audit committees under regulatory requirements. - Item 4.8.2 The Audit Committee shall review material correspondence with financial regulators relating to compliance by the Company with regulatory requirements.